ArtRabbit/freshers/src/pages/career-spotlight-practical-measures-on-becoming-an-established-artist.md

 If you're primarily interested in selling your work, try out-of-the box e-commerce sites like Shopify, WooCommerce, BigCommerce, or Big Cartel.

+In terms of choosing an appropriate URL, the best bet is to use your full name.
+If that's already taken, try adding "art" or "artist" at the end of it.
+You can do the same when choosing social media handles so that you have a consistent branding throughout your platforms.

 ## 3 Create your own business cards

 A little old school, but people still use them, and when you’re at an art opening and that 5th glass of wine has made it difficult to type your number into a stranger and potential patron’s phone, handing over a business card is just so much easier.
 There are plenty of services out there, e.g. MOO or Printed.com.
 But as a creative, you can make your own from scratch.
 Do it with a stamp or painted on small pieces of paper board, and because you’re an artist, its DIY aesthetic will simply be a part of your charm.